pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 Sizedness is lowkey one of the most important concepts to understand in Rust.
 It intersects a bunch of other language features in often subtle ways and only rears its ugly head in the form of _"x doesn't have size known at compile time"_ error messages which every Rustacean is all too familiar with.
 In this article we'll explore all flavors of sizedness from sized types, to unsized types, to zero-sized types while examining their use-cases, benefits, pain points, and workarounds.

-Table of phrases I use and what they're suppose to mean:
+Table of phrases I use and what they're supposed to mean:

 | Phrase | Shorthand for |
 |-|-|